ROI Calculator

 Return on invested capital (ROIC): includes ongoing capital deployed, not just initial.
 Business-specific; rarely relevant for personal investments.

 Reports that quote "ROI" without specifying which version are usually the first — and usually misleading for investments longer than a year.
-When reading anyone else's ROI claim, always check the time period.
+Anyone else's ROI claim is clearer once the time period behind it is known.

 The costs ROI routinely misses

 Most ROI calculations use purchase price as the cost.
-Real investment costs include: transaction fees (0.1–2% on most investments, higher for property), ongoing platform or management fees (0.2–1.5% annually), taxes on gains (18–28% on CGT for upper-rate taxpayers outside tax-advantaged accounts), and the opportunity cost of the capital (what else the money could have earned).
-A property returning 50% "ROI" over 10 years after ignoring Stamp Duty, legal fees, maintenance, management time, and CGT typically delivers 15–25% after all of those are counted honestly.
+Real investment costs include: transaction fees (0.1–2% on most investments, higher for property), ongoing platform or management fees (0.2–1.5% annually), taxes on gains (capital gains tax applies in many jurisdictions, at rates that vary by country and income, outside tax-advantaged accounts), and the opportunity cost of the capital (what else the money could have earned).
+A property returning 50% "ROI" over 10 years before transfer tax, legal fees, maintenance, management time, and capital gains tax can end up materially lower once all of those are counted.
 The gap is real money the ROI calculation lies about.

 The ROI comparison that matters

 Absolute ROI numbers are less useful than relative ones.
 A 7% annualised return is fine alone; in context it's below the long-term equity market average.
 12% annualised sounds great until benchmarked against the tech-heavy index over the same period.
-The meaningful comparison is against (a) the low-risk alternative gilts, currently 4–4.5%), (b) the broad market benchmark for the same risk class, and (c) the opportunity cost of the specific capital.
-Any investment returning less than a broad-market index fund over 10+ years is net destroying value relative to the passive alternative.
+The meaningful comparison is against (a) the low-risk alternative of government bonds, often a few per cent, (b) the broad market benchmark for the same risk class, and (c) the opportunity cost of the specific capital.
+An investment returning less than a broad-market index fund over 10+ years can lag the passive alternative once opportunity cost is counted.

 Where simple ROI genuinely applies

 Despite the caveats, simple ROI is the right measure for specific cases: one-off business projects with clean start and end dates, education and training investments where the gain is future earnings over a defined period, home improvement projects where the gain is added property value, and equipment purchases where the gain is productivity savings.
-For these, annualisation is usually less useful than the raw before/after comparison.
-The calculator handles both — use the annualised figure for investments, the simple figure for projects.
+For these, annualisation is usually less useful than the raw before/after comparison, which is what this calculator produces — a simple ROI from a cost and a final value.

 Negative ROI: more common than people admit